hyamanak/HenKanKunPO_py/README.md

 Very cool!

 How to use:
-Type po file name as a first argument.
+Specify a po file name as a first argument.
-Put yogo file name as a second argument.
+Put a yogo file name as a second argument.

 $python3 HenkanKunPO.py XXX.po yogo.txt